Riasy7/LinkedList-CellPhone-Manager/README.md

 You will see different methods created for the sole purpose of showing how easy it is to manipulate such a powerful data structure.
 Writing a linked list method isn't a by heart thing.
 If you truly understand the logic, every time you write a linked list the method will look slightly different, because there are hundreds of ways to make a method doing exactly the same thing.

 One more intersting aspect of this project worth noting is security/data leaks.
-This is something very important in Java and in program.
+This is something very important in Java and in programing.
 Please read below.

 ## Security Considerations